christianh814/openshift-toolbox/installation/README.md

     --enable="rhel-7-server-ansible-2.4-rpms"
 ```

-NOTE: You might need to run into a bug in 3.10 where there are dependecy issues.
+NOTE: You might run into a bug in 3.10 where there are dependecy issues.
 You'll just need to enable the `rhel-7-fast-datapath-rpms` repo or add `package_availability` in the `openshift_disable_check` var in ansible.

 Make sure the pre-req pkgs are installed/removed and make sure the system is updated